mrroot5/wallet-python-django/README.md

 # Django atomic transactions
 This project simulate a virtual wallet to use Django atomic transactions.

+Staff users could do almost any type of action while regular users only could do things with their own wallets.

+Only superusers could change wallet balance.

 ## Requirements

 * docker engine >= 19.03.